rasbt/LLMs-from-scratch/setup/01_optional-python-setup-preferences/README.md

 <br>

+> **Note:**
-> [!NOTE] If you are running any of the notebooks on Google Colab and want to install the dependencies, simply run the following code in a new cell at the top of the notebook and skip the rest of this tutorial:
+> If you are running any of the notebooks on Google Colab and want to install the dependencies, simply run the following code in a new cell at the top of the notebook and skip the rest of this tutorial:
 > `pip install uv && uv pip install --system -r https://raw.githubusercontent.com/rasbt/LLMs-from-scratch/refs/heads/main/requirements.txt`

 The remaining sections below describe how you can manage your Python environment and packages on your local machine.